-Getting from Merida to Celestun:
+Directions: from Merida to Celestun:

 Caving and Cenotes Around the Yucatan

 A quintessential and very unique experience in the Yucatan is visiting one of the many cenotes throughout the peninsula.
 Taking a dip in these natural underground swimming holes can be an otherworldly and refreshing experience.
-There are dozens of cenotes within close proximity to Merida.
+There are hundreds of cenotes within close proximity to Merida.

 8) Get Underground at the Cuzama Cenotes

 If you were to only visit one set of cenotes, our recommendation is to go to the Cuzama cenotes.
-The cenotes are impressive but half the fun of visiting the Cuzama cenotes is the process of getting there on a mining cart that’s pulled by a horse!
+The cenotes themselves are impressive.
+Yet half the fun of visiting the Cuzama cenotes is the process of getting there.
+Your means of transportation is by using a mining cart that’s pulled by a horse!

 Don’t just admire the cenotes though.
 To really experience them in full, you’ll need to jump on in.
 Bring a mask and snorkel to be able to see the beautiful dark blue abyss below along with interesting rock formations.

-How to Get from Merida to Cuzama Cenotes:
+Directions: How to Get from Merida to Cuzama Cenotes:

 Search for Other Cenotes around Merida

 We stumbled across one of these secret cenotes near the small town of Tekit.
-There are no signs and no entrance fees.
+There were no signs and no entrance fees.
 Just a drive down a dirt road, park, and you’ll have a private oasis completely to yourself.
-Go on an adventure and discover your own off-the-beaten path cenotes while in the Yucatan.
+Go on an adventure and discover your own off-the-beaten-path cenotes while in the Yucatan.
 Visiting a centote is one of the best day trips you can take from Merida.